tulane-cmps2200/slides/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tulane-cmps2200/slides/master)

 All lecture slides are listed below.
 These are organized by module, each of which may contain one more more lectures.
-Many are lectures are prepared using Jupyter notebooks, an interactive environment for coding and presenting.
+Many are lectures are prepared using [Jupyter](https://jupyter.org/) with the [RISE](https://rise.readthedocs.io/en/stable/index.html) extension.
+Jupyter is an interactive environment for coding and presenting.
 There are three ways to view these:

 1. live: runs a Jupyter notebook in the cloud so you can interact with the notes directly, using [Binder](https://mybinder.org/v2/gh/tulane-cmps2200/slides/master)
 2. pdf: view a static PDF of the notes.